Measuring Within and Between Group Inequality in Early-Life Mortality Over Time: A Bayesian Approach with Application to

 Mortality risk is not an observable quantity, however.
 We only observe that births are still alive or not at a certain age.
-To measure and explain inequalities in ELM across births we propose to estimate birth risk using a statistical model.
+To measure and explain inequalities in infant and child mortality across births we propose to estimate birth risk using a statistical model.
 Only then can we proceed to the inequality analysis.
 To make proper inferences we will need to propagate uncertainty from the estimation stage to the analysis of inequality stage.

 In this paper we develop new methods to analyze the distribution of mortality risk with the objective of measuring and explaining health inequality within and across populations.
 We demonstrate our methodology using two waves of the Demographic and Health Surveys (DHS) with information on more than 400,000 births from India.
 We estimate the underlying infant mortality risk with associated uncertainty and complex posterior covariance structure using Bayesian hierarchical logistic regression fit via Markov chain Monte Carlo (MCMC).
 Bayesian estimation and MCMC methods can handle complex models and facilitate the propagation of model and estimation uncertainty into subsequent analysis of inequality.
 Hierarchical models are a natural choice in our context because cases in our data set are nested in larger sampling units: births are nested in mothers, mothers are nested within sampling clusters, which are nested in districts and districts in states.
 Our inference target is the empirical distribution of mortality risk both marginally and as a function of covariates.